tweag/nickel/doc/manual/contracts.md

 It does!

-#### Remark: lazy, always?

-Note that our check that field names are digits is not lazy in the sense that even when requesting another field `"0"`, we've already triggered this check for all field names.
-When evaluating a record lazily, Nickel must still determine its structure and in particular the field names.
-What's not evaluated right away is the *content* of each field.

-Thus, performing the check for field names right away is fine: early error reporting is a good thing, and the field names are readily available, so we don't force the evaluation of something that wouldn't be evaluated without the contract.
-We could have made this check lazy by putting it inside each field, together with the `Bool` contract application, but in this case it's not necessary.

 #### Conclusion

 Our `NumberBoolDict` contract doesn't perform all the checks needed right away.
-Instead, **it returns a new value, which is wrapping the original value with delayed checks inside**.
+Instead, it performs some of them immediately and **returns a new value, which is wrapping the original value with delayed checks inside**.
 Doing so preserves laziness of the language and only triggers the checks when the values are used or exported in a configuration.
-This is the reason for custom contracts to return a value, which must be the original value with potential delayed checks inside.
+This is the reason for general custom contracts to have an immediate part and a delayed part.